LAST UPDATED: November 8, 2024

 There is a great opportunity for snowbirds to soak in all things Hawaiian while they are here because they come for much longer than typical vacationers and can really get to know the people, the customs and the way of life.

-These can include activities like patrolling turtle nesting areas, planting seedlings, cleaning beaches and parks from debris and litter, and helping with local farming and cultivation.
+These projects can include activities like patrolling turtle nesting areas, planting seedlings, cleaning beaches and parks from debris and litter, and helping with local farming and cultivation.

 Volunteering can make any long-term stay in Hawaiʻi so much more meaningful for snowbirds.